Link Search Menu Expand Document

 }

-If the batchSize argument is not set, then all the items from the collection will be sent and used.
+If batchSize is not set, all items in the collection are sent at once.

 Physical Temporary Table